1x Arum concinnatum tuber, approx 3cm in diameter in length and making offsets. This is likely 1 year away from reaching flowering size.

 Reproducing readily via offsets, Arum concinnatum has proven fully hardy outside for us in Devon.

-A selection of different leaf forms are available.
 Flowering occurs in the spring with large inflorescences smelling strongly of dung.